Configuration Parameters

 The following automatically resolved placeholders can be used in the <dn> and <filter> parts of the URL:

-$u is automatically replaced with user, the user name, sent by the client component;
+$u is automatically replaced with user—the user name sent by a client component;

-If the condition <filter> requires usage of special characters (for example: '*', '(', ')', '\', character with code 0) as usual ones, they should be written as \XX.
-Besides, special characters in URL LDAP are encoded using sequences %XX.
-For example, when using URL according to the scheme ldapi of the character '/' as a part of the path to the local LDAP server socket, this character is encoded as %2f.
+If the <filter> condition requires using special characters (for example: '*', '(', ')', '\', the character with code 0) as usual ones, they should be formatted as \XX.
+Besides, special characters in the LDAP URL are encoded using %XX sequences.
+For example, when using the '/' character in a URL in the ldapi scheme as a part of the path to a local LDAP server socket, this character is encoded as %2f.

-As allowed extensions in <extensions>, only StartTLS and 1.3.6.1.4.1.1466.20037 are supported, they include usage of the TLS mechanism (i.e. establishment of the protected connection with the LDAP server, even if it does not explicitly indicate usage of the protected scheme ldaps) If the name of the used extension is preceded by the character '!', then usage of TLS is required, i.e. in case the establishment of the secure connection is impossible, the request will not be handled.
+As allowed extensions in <extensions>, only StartTLS and 1.3.6.1.4.1.1466.20037 are supported, they use TLS (i.e. a protected connection with the LDAP server is established, even if the use of the ldaps protected scheme is not explicitly indicated).
+If the name of the used extension is preceded by the character '!', then the use of TLS is required, i.e. in case it is impossible to establish the secure connection, the request will not be handled.
 Otherwise, the request will be handled even if the secure connection is not established.

-Indicated extensions could not be used with the protected ldaps scheme.
+These extensions cannot be used with the protected ldaps scheme.
 For more information refer to RFC 4516 or man ldap_search_ext_s.

 Examples: